zulip/zulip/docs/production/deployment.md

    your work by looking at `/var/log/zulip/server.log` and checking it has the actual IP addresses of clients, not the IP address of the proxy server.

+1. Configure your reverse proxy (or proxies) to correctly maintain the `X-Forwarded-Proto` HTTP header, which is supposed to contain either `https` or `http` depending on the connection between your browser and your proxy.
+This will be used by Django to perform CSRF checks regardless of your connection mechanism from your proxy to Zulip.
+Note that the proxies _must_ set the header, overriding any existing values, not add a new header.

 1. Configure your proxy to pass along the `Host:` header as was sent from the client, not the internal hostname as seen by the proxy.